Non-symplectic automorphisms of K3 surfaces with one-dimensional moduli space: Classification for order 22

-We now prove a complete classification theorem of purely non-symplectic automorphisms of order $22$ on a K3 surface, according to their fixed locus. \begin{remark} As in \cite[Lemma 1.3]{ACV}, a straightforward computation using the holomorphic Lefschetz formula shows that a non-symplectic automorphism of order $22$ is purely non-symplectic. \end{remark} \begin{theorem} Let $\sigma=\sigma_{22}$ be a purely non-symplectic automorphism of order $22$ on a K3 surface $X$.
-Then the fixed loci of $\sigma_{22}$ and of its powers $\sigma_{11}=\sigma_{22}^2$ and $\sigma_2=\sigma_{22}^{11}$ are described in one of the rows of the following table,
+\begin{remark} As in \cite[Lemma 1.3]{ACV}, a straightforward computation using the holomorphic Lefschetz formula shows that a non-symplectic automorphism of order $22$ is purely non-symplectic. \end{remark} \begin{theorem} Let $\sigma$ be a purely non-symplectic automorphism of order $22$ of a complex K3 surface $X$.
+Then the invariants $(g_i,k_i,N_i)$ of the fixed locus of $\sigma_i:=\sigma^\frac{22}{i}$, the vector $d=(d_{22,}d_{11}, d_2,d_1)$ giving the dimensions of the eigenspaces of $\sigma^*$ in $H^2(X,\mathbb C)$ and the N\'eron-Severi lattice of a very general K3 surface carrying an automorphism with such invariants are given by one of the rows of Table \ref{tab22}.
+Moreover, all cases in the table exist.